 Or else just make another cat video and have your message scrolling at the bottom.

 We as emotional beings tend to be drawn to anything that arouses an emotion, just think of your everyday soaps or the explosion of emoji’s in the last few years.
 But it doesn’t have to be funny or all doom and gloom.
 There are many different emotions that will resonate better with certain target segments, and you can also use these different emotions to further highlight the overall tone of the message you’re trying to convey.
 If you can elicit an emotional response from your audience you’re going to get shares…

-But if you were to ask what I think has the highest share-ability, I would have to say humour.
+But if you were to ask what I think has the highest share-ability, I would have to say humor.
 You just need to be careful.
 What one person finds funny another will probably find offensive.
-Maybe that’s okay, as they say all publicity is good publicity, unless you get caught peddling horse meat.
+Maybe that’s okay, as they say, all publicity is good publicity.
+Unless you get caught peddling horse meat.
 Many brands have been built upon offensively humorous content, just look at Ladbible or the even more socially controversial Benetton’s ads.